An Cosán Financial Supports

 SICAP Funding through your Local Development Company

 The Social Inclusion and Community Activation Programme (SICAP) 2018-2022 is funded by the Irish Government through the Department of Rural and Community Development and co-funded by the European Social Fund under the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.
 The Social Inclusion and Community Activation Programme (SICAP) helps people to find work, to upskill, provides CV training, a personal development course, helps them onto a work placement programme such as CE or Tύs programme.
 You may be able to seek support to get back to education by contacting your local development company who administer SICAP programmes nationally.
-Click here to find your local SICAP Provider.
+Click here to find your local SICAP Provider and ask to speak to the SICAP coordinator.

 Education and Training Boards (ETBs)